Proven OVI Defense Attorney in Olmsted, Ohio

 Even before you are convicted of OVI, you are penalized.
 If you have been charged with OVI in Olmsted then you most likely have or will be put under an Administrative License Suspension, or ALS.
 An appeal of this suspension must be filed within 30 days of the arrest or you may lose the opportunity to challenge the ALS.
 Even if you beat your OVI this suspension will remain if you have not appealed it.
 The length of your pretrial Administrative License Suspension varies.
 For example, an Administrative License Suspension is as follows for a:

-Failed Chemical Test with Three (or more) Priors in 10 Years
+Failed Chemical Test with Prior in 10 Years

-Mandatory three year license suspension.
-No driving privileges for three years.
+Mandatory one year license suspension.
+No driving privileges for first 45 days.

-Refused Chemical Test with Three (or more) Priors in 10 Years
+Refused Chemical Test with Prior in 10 Years

-Mandatory five year license suspension.
-No driving privileges for three years.
+Mandatory two year license suspension.
+No driving privileges for first 90 days.

 Effective Olmsted OVI lawyer